bennypowers/bennypowers.dev/decks/devconf-brno-2023/slides/370-using-pfe.md

 class: sidebar
 ---
 ## Using PFE

+Good-old HTML!

 ### Developer Experience
-HTML-First: Remember writing HTML?
 Ease up on that webpack config for a minute

-Try a CDN first, maybe write an event listener
+Try a CDN first

+Maybe write an event listener